 - Choose either Unrealized gains & losses or Realized gains & losses.

 - Beneath the holding you'd like to check, select Show details.

 For holdings under Unrealized gains & losses, an indication of whether the shares are covered or noncovered should appear immediately beneath "Show details."
-For holdings under Realized gains & losses, shares are considered to be covered if there's a blank space under "Date acquired."
+For holdings under Realized gains & losses, shares are considered to be covered if there's a blank space under the acquisition date.